-The assessment of internal control over financial reporting was performed as of March 31, 2024, which is the end of this fiscal year.
+The assessment of internal control over financial reporting was performed as of March 31, 2025, which is the end of this fiscal year.
 The assessment was performed in accordance with assessment standards for internal control over financial reporting generally accepted in Japan.
 In making this assessment, we evaluated internal controls which may have a material effect on the entire financial reporting on a consolidation basis ("company-level controls") and based on the result of this assessment, we appropriately selected business processes to be tested.
 We analyzed these selected business processes, identified key controls that may have a material impact on the reliability of the Company's financial reporting, and assessed the design and operation of these key controls.
 These procedures have allowed us to evaluate the effectiveness of our internal control.

-We determined the required scope of assessment of internal control over financial reporting for Internet Initiative Japan Inc., as well as its subsidiaries and equity-method investees, from the perspective of materiality that may affect the reliability of our financial reporting.
-This materiality that may affect the reliability of financial reporting is determined taking into account the materiality of quantitative and qualitative impacts.
-We confirmed that we had reasonably determined the scope of assessment of internal controls over business processes in light of the results of assessment of company-level controls conducted for Internet Initiative Japan Inc., as well as its subsidiaries and equity-method investees.
-We did not include those subsidiaries and equity-method investees which do not have any quantitatively or qualitatively material impact on the consolidated financial statements in the scope of assessment of company-level controls.
+We determined the necessary scope of assessment of internal control over financial reporting for Internet Initiative Japan Inc., its consolidated subsidiaries and equity-method investees, based on the materiality of their potential impact on the reliability of our financial reporting.
+Materiality is assessed by considering both quantitative and qualitative impacts, as well as the likelihood of occurrence.
+Based on the results of company-level control assessments conducted for Internet Initiative Japan Inc., its consolidated subsidiaries, and equity-method investees, we reasonably determined the scope of assessment for internal controls over business processes.
+Subsidiaries and equity-method investees deemed to have no material quantitative or qualitative impact on the consolidated financial statements were excluded from the scope of company-level control assessments.